jpiland16/hmv-scratchpad/sophie-log-notes/sophie-log.md

 tags: [hmv-scratchpad]
 title: sophie-log
 ---
+## 5/28/2021
+- looking more into MVN software adn requested a free trial
+  - According to the website the free trial comes with preloaded data to work with.
+I'm thinking if I export that data into Excel I can pull the quaternion values out of it and we can
 ## 5/27/2021
 - created simple THREE.js scene with stiff model made of cubes in an attempt to get the BACK IMU data displayed correctly
 - oriented the camera so THREE.js coord system matches OPPORTUNITY coord system: